 Consistently saving money is a fundamental part of becoming financially independent.
-But where should you put this money – a savings account or investments?
+But can you end up selling yourself short with savings?

 “How many millionaires do you know who have become wealthy by investing in savings accounts?
 I rest my case.”